-At each oil change check that the oil level in the centre spindle of the carburettors is about 6 mm (1/4") from the top of the spindle.
-If it is not, fill up with oil ATF Type A (Automatic Transmission Fluid).
+At each oil change check that the oil level in the centre spindle of the carburettors is about 6 mm (/4') from the top of the spindle.
+If it is not, fill up with oil ATF Type F (Automatic Transmission Fluid).
+If this oil is not available, use Type A or Dexron.

-The carburettors are adjusted and tested in a test bench at the factory with a CO-gauge.
+The carburettors are adjusted and tested in a test bench at the factory with a COgauge.
 No adjustment of the carburettors is required other than when carrying out repairs to them.